andymlau/ChargeRoulette/README.md

 #### Runtime

 ChargeRoulette has linear time complexity and takes roughly 2 seconds to sample 10 charges from a 157 residue long protein, i.e. n_sample=10 will take ~20 seconds.
+The quoted runtime includes the time taken to run pdb2gmx and the charge assignment process.

 ### Other useful customisations: